AnthonyL71/AnthonyLarmier_7_09042021/README.md

 And complete with your login bdd

-and rename or copy env.template to env.the-name-you-chose
+and rename or copy env.template to env.dev
 ```
-npm run the-name-you-chose
+npm run dev
 ```

 ## Project setup for frontend